 How to Add Google Analytics to WordPress

-Going through this post you can expect a collection selected of web pages I have chosen related to adding Google Analytics to WordPress.
+Going through this post, you’ll have access to a collection of selected articles related to adding Google Analytics to WordPress.
 But first I’d like to mention a few brief points.

-To know how many visitors are coming to your website, you need to add your analytics code to WordPress.
-Every time a visitor interacts on your site, analytics will track visitors, With this data, you’ll be able to view activity through a variety of reports.
+To analyze how visitors are interacting with your site.
+You need to add Google analytics code to WordPress.
+Every time a visitor visits your site, analytics will track all visitor’s interactions.
+With this data, you’ll be able to view activity through a variety of reports.

-These reports are gold and allow you to make an informed marketing decision.
+These reports are important and allow you to make an informed marketing decision.
 The reports also give you an overview of the popular sections of your site.
 The reports can reveal where you need to make improvements.

-There are ways to add the code using several techniques including editing your WordPress code through the theme or using a WordPress plugin.
+There are ways to add the code to WordPress using several techniques, including editing your code through the theme or using a WordPress plugin.

-Some plugins allow for analysis reports to show up from your WordPress Dashboard, which is convenient and a quick snapshot of the day’s activities.
+Some plugins allow for analysis reports to show up in your WordPress Dashboard, which is convenient and a quick snapshot of the day’s activities.